intel/beignet/backend/doc/unstructured_branches.md

 To do so:
 - Instead of jumping from block 2 to block 5, we jump from block 2 to block 4.
 - We implement a `JOIN` point on top of block 4.
 We check if any lane is going to be reactivated for the block 4.
 If not, we jump to block 5.

-This leads to the following altered CFG:
+This leads to the following linearized CFG:
 <pre>
 o-------o
 |       |